Charles Delevingne

-Charles Hamar Delevingne (born 25 June 1949) is an English property developer and the father of Cara and Poppy Delevingne.
-He is the son of socialite Angela Delevingne and the grandson of the lawyer and politician The 1st Viscount Greenwood.
+Charles Hamar Delevingne (born 25 June 1949) is an English property developer.
+He is the father of Cara and Poppy Delevingne, the son of socialite Angela Delevingne, and the grandson of the lawyer and politician The 1st Viscount Greenwood.

 Early life

-Charles Delevingne was born on 25 June 1949 to Edward Dudley Delevingne, born in Wandsworth, London, a British stockbroker and ex-husband of Countess Felicia Gizycki (daughter of American publishing heiress Cissy Patterson), and second wife The Honourable Angela Margo Hamar Greenwood.
+Charles Delevingne was born on 25 June 1949 to Edward Dudley Delevingne, born in Wandsworth, London, a British stockbroker and ex-husband of Countess Felicia Gizycki (daughter of American publishing heiress Cissy Patterson), and second wife Angela Margo Hamar Greenwood.
 His maternal grandparents were The 1st Viscount Greenwood, the politician, and his wife Margery Spencer.
 He was educated at Embley Park school.
-He was described as a "debs' delight" in his youth.
+He was described as a "deb's delight" in his youth.

 Career

 Delevingne is a successful property developer with holdings in the Brompton Cross area.
 He founded Harvey White Properties Limited and has been a partner in a number of estate agencies.
 He is a director of The Ultimate Travel Company and a non-executive director of Wynnstay Properties plc.